 If the Irish were to automate bookkeeping tasks, they could be even more productive.
 This is especially true for small business owners and self-employed individuals.
 These folks, after all, usually manage the books on their own.

-How exactly does automated bookkeeping in Ireland work though?
+How exactly does automated bookkeeping for sole traders in Ireland work though?
 What type of accounting tasks can you convert into an automatic process?

 We’ll answer all these burning questions below, so be sure to read on!